scrthq/supplychaindata.exchange/core.md

 # Core Data Schema Specification

+> [!NOTE]
+> The Core Specification is still work in progress.
+Feedback is welcome!

 This specification outlines the minimum viable core data schema for the SC DEX.
 There are two main components of this core data schema:

 1. Location Data: where is this located in the world, geospatially?